 Accommodation in Brief

 Sunnyside sits in a fabulous rural position in the North Pennines at the head of the West Allen valley and stands at a remarkable elevation of around 1,750ft above sea level.
 The property forms part of the historic hamlet of Coalcleugh, said to be the highest village in England.
 Coalcleugh is an old lead mining settlement on the borders of Northumberland, County Durham and Cumbria within the Pennines Area of Outstanding Natural Beauty.
 The current owners purchased the property in a derelict state and have sympathetically restored it to provide a charming home with exposed beams and stonework that also offers self-sufficient living through a wind powered off-grid system.

 The front door opens into a bright dual-aspect entrance porch with original flagstone floor that leads into the kitchen/dining room.
-The spacious kitchen is fitted with a comprehensive range of units, single sink and drainer, LPG hob and oven, with plumbing for a dishwasher and space for a fridge/freezer; a Rayburn range cooker provides hot water and heating.
+The spacious kitchen is fitted with a comprehensive range of units, single sink and drainer, LPG hob and oven, with plumbing for a dishwasher and space for a fridge/freezer; a Rayburn range cooker provides hot water and central heating.
 With windows to the front and rear aspect, the kitchen offers a light and spacious area for a large dining table as well as a seating area from which to enjoy the glorious views over the garden and beyond.
 The generous family room has stripped pine floor boards and a feature inglenook fireplace with multi-fuel stove set on a stone hearth.
 Above the inglenook sits a timber mantelpiece made from the original staircase.
 Off the family room a few steps lead up to the magnificent triple-aspect sitting room, with semi-vaulted ceiling, multi-fuel stove and stunning valley views.
 To the south of the kitchen there is a utility room fitted with a range of units, plumbed for a washing machine and space for a tumble dryer.
-Doors lead off the utility room to the study, cloakroom/WC, boot room and out to the rear terrace.
-The study, which has windows to the front and side, offers a delightful place to work but could equally be used as an additional bedroom if required.
+Doors lead off the utility room to the study/bedroom, cloakroom/WC, boot room and out to the rear terrace.
+The study/bedroom has windows to the front and side.
 The boot room provides access to the outside and is fitted with a large larder unit, log and solid fuel stores.

 Sunnyside is accessed along a drive leading to a gravelled parking area for several cars and the garage.
 The integral garage has an up-and-over door and benefits from light and power.